Rio (Duran Duran album): Title and packaging

 Bassist John Taylor (pictured in 2014) devised the album's title.

 John Taylor came up with the album's title in 1981 during the band's worldwide tour supporting their debut.
 Taylor, who had never left England before, was taken by the glamour and excitement of the road which included stops in Los Angeles, New York City, Paris and Berlin.
 While visiting Brazil, he was fascinated with the idea of exotica, stating in his memoir: "Rio [de Janeiro], to me, was shorthand for the truly foreign, the exotic, a cornucopia of earthly delights, a party that would never stop."
 The other band members liked the title, feeling it encapsulated the "more optimistic" tone of the entire album.
 Le Bon later said: "The word looks great, sounds great and makes people think of parties, rivers – it's Spanish for river! – foreign places and sunshine."

 Duran Duran themselves do not appear on the front cover of Rio, which was a stylistic departure from their debut and most albums at the time; the band felt that photographs and the music videos would suffice.
 Instead, the cover artwork is a portrait of a woman with striking make-up, a large smile and black hair.
 It was painted by artist Patrick Nagel, who was commissioned by the band after co-manager Paul Berrow discovered his work while browsing a Playboy magazine, to which Nagel was a regular contributor.
-Creating what became known as his trademark style, Nagel presented two options: a woman with a flower in her hair sitting sideways and the chosen shot of a woman smiling.
+Refining his trademark style, Nagel presented two options: a woman with a flower in her hair sitting sideways and the chosen shot of a woman smiling.
 Rhodes recalled, "We all said instantly: 'Yes, that's it.
 That's the cover."
 Author Elena G. Millie described her as the "quintessential" 1980s woman: "elegant and sophisticated, alluring but cool, stark but sensual, mysterious, contradictory and utterly contemporary".
 In 2024, it was revealed that cover girl was based on a photograph of the fashion model Marcie Hunt in the February 1981 issue of Vogue France.